timsong-cpp/papers/3138_cache_last/cache_last.md

 # Abstract

 This paper proposes the `views::cache_last` adaptor that caches the result of the last dereference of the underlying iterator.
-To support this adaptor, it also proposes an exception and a clarification to [res.on.data.races]{.sref}.

 # Revision history

+- R2: Remove the quasi-drive-by fix to [res.on.data.races]{.sref} per St. Louis SG1 feedback;
+  it will be addressed as an LWG issue.
 - R1: Limited the [res.on.data.races]{.sref} carve-out to this adaptor per SG1 feedback.

 # Motivation